 “Stewardship has the greatest meaning when it directly relates to practical outcomes, and not just a policy framework” - ICGN Global Stewardship Principles.

-ESG reporting and transparency enable stakeholders to assess and benchmark performance, and ensure accountability, which in turn should lead to improved behavior.
+ESG disclosures provide an important mechanism for benchmarking, accountability, and behavior.
 As explained by George Serafeim in a working paper, this focus might be desirable to mitigate ‘cheap talk’ by companies, as a company would need to show real effects (e.g., reductions in carbon emissions, improvements in lost time injury rates) instead of disclosing the adoption of a policy or initiative that might generate no real effects.

 //For information on active ownership expectations in the SFDR (including the principal adverse impacts) and the EU Taxonomy, please read this blog.//